-- 2.3.1 External Auditors and Internal Auditors shall have authority to: - access University premises at reasonable times; - access all assets, records, documents, and correspondence relating to financial and other transactions of the University; - interview any member of the University as required including staff, students, Court and Standing Committee members; - require and receive such explanations as are necessary concerning any matter under examination; - require any employee of the University to account for cash, stores or any other University property (whether leased or purchased) under their control; and - access records belonging to third parties, such as contractors, when required. - 2.3.2 Such authority shall also be extended to other bodies (such as SFC, Audit Scotland, European Auditors, HM Revenue & Customs) that may subject the University to investigation or audit. - 2.4 Discovery of Fraud or Financial Irregularity - 2.4.1 Whenever any matter arises which involves, or is thought to involve, irregularities or fraud concerning cash, stores or other property of the University or any other suspected irregularity in the exercise of the activities of the University, this matter should be reported immediately to the Chief Financial Officer who will take such steps as (s)he considers necessary by way of investigation and involvement of Internal Audit, or external agencies where appropriate and if necessary in consultation with the Convener of the Audit & Risk Committee or Court members. - 2.4.2 It is the responsibility of all members of the University to report fraud or irregularities whenever they are detected or suspected of being detected.
-Specific guidance on the reporting and management of fraud are outlined in the University's Fraud Response Policy. - 2.4.3 Where significant instances of fraud or irregularities are detected, these should be reported to Court via the Planning and Resources Committee (PARC) or the Audit & Risk Committee. - 2.4.4 Where there is an electronic element to the fraud or financial irregularity (e.g. a phishing email or compromised password), the St Andrews Computer Security Incident Response Team (StaCSIRT) must be informed by emailing stacsirt@st-andrews.ac.uk
+- 2.3.1 External Auditors and Internal Auditors shall have authority to: - access University premises at reasonable times; - access all assets, records, documents, and correspondence relating to financial and other transactions of the University; - interview any member of the University as required including staff, students, Court and Standing Committee members; - require and receive such explanations as are necessary concerning any matter under examination: - require any employee of the University to account for cash, stores or any other University property (whether leased or purchased) under their control; and - access records belonging to third parties, such as contractors, when required. - 2.3.2 Such authority shall also be extended to other bodies (such as SFC, Audit Scotland, European Auditors, HM Revenue & Customs) that may subject the University to investigation or audit.

+2.4 Discovery of Fraud or Financial Irregularity

+2.4.1 Whenever any matter arises which involves, or is thought to involve, irregularities or fraud concerning cash, stores or other property of the University or any other suspected irregularity in the exercise of the activities of the University, this matter should be reported immediately to the Chief Financial Officer who will take such steps as they consider necessary by way of investigation and involvement of Internal Audit, or external agencies where appropriate and if necessary in consultation with the Convener of the Audit & Risk Committee or Court members.
+Where the matter in question is thought to involve the Chief Financial Officer, this should be reported to the Quaestor, Principal and ARC Convenor to take the necessary investigatory steps.

+- 2.4.2 It is the responsibility of all members of the University to report fraud or irregularities whenever they are detected or suspected of being detected.
+Specific guidance on the reporting and management of fraud are outlined in the University's Fraud Response Policy. - 2.4.3 Where significant instances of fraud or irregularities are detected, these should be reported to Court via the Planning and Resources Committee (PARC) or the Audit & Risk Committee. - 2.4.4 Only where there is an electronic element to the fraud or financial irregularity (e.g. a phishing email or compromised password), the St Andrews Computer Security Incident Response Team (StaCSIRT) must be informed by emailing stacsirt@st-andrews.ac.uk.